 - Elastic net regression

 Regularization involves the use of a shrinkage penalty in order to reduce the residual sum of squares (RSS).
-This is done through selecting a value for a tuning parameter called “lambda”.
+This is done by selecting a value for a tuning parameter called “lambda”.
 Tuning parameters are used in machine learning algorithms to control the behavior of the models that are developed.

 The lambda is multiplied by the normalized coefficients of the model and added to the RSS.
 Below is an equation of what was just said